Field of Mars Environmental Education Centre logo

 What is the life cycle of red-bellied black snakes?

-Red-bellied black snakes mate in spring time when the males travel around to find a female.
-The females are ready to give birth in summer time.
+Red-bellied black snakes mate in spring when the males travel around to find a female.
+The females are ready to give birth in summer.
 They give birth to between five and 40 live babies.
-This is unusual, as most species of snakes lay eggs.
-After the baby snakes, called hatchlings, are born, neither their mother or father takes any further care of them.
+This is unusual as most species of snakes lay eggs.
+After the baby snakes, called hatchlings, are born neither their mother or father takes any further care of them.

 What threats do red-bellied black snakes face?